sylv256/bettercon-25/README.md

 ---

+# This Pack Is Unsupported!
+Support will not be given.
+This pack is meant for players needing Unsup 1.1.

 **BlanketCon '25** is an in-minecraft virtual event that runs from March 28th through March 31st, 2025.

 This modpack contains all mods from the event - and the convention world, packed with community-made booths!